nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 237
 00:14:20,538 --> 00:14:25,924
-[SPEAKER_05]: We may bring in more faults, but let's first prove this as a process that it works.
+[SPEAKER_05]: We may bring in more folks, but let's first prove this as a process that it works.

 238
 00:14:26,292 --> 00:14:31,780